-- You will be required to list every country you have visited over the previous ten years with the date of visit.
-This was quite challenging for us, especially as I had a new passport issued at the beginning of last year so did not have an accurate reference.
+- You will be required to list every country you have visited over the previous ten years with the date of the visit.
+Quite challenging for frequent travellers like us, especially as I had a new passport issued at the beginning of the previous year, so I did not have an accurate reference.

 - You will need to complete your application online via VFS.Global in the UK or the Russian Consulate.
-The application is not submitted online, you must print it for submission, either in person or by post.
+The application is not submitted online, only completed online.
+You must print it for submission, either in person or by post.

 Do You Need to Use a Russian Visa Service or Agency?

-As the Russian visa application has a reputation for being notoriously complex, you will most likely be encouraged to seek the services of a Russian Visa Agency to complete the process for you.
+As the Russian visa application has a reputation for being notoriously complex; you will be encouraged to seek the services of a Russian Visa Agency to complete the process for you.
 We were quoted prices starting from £128 per person for this service.

 You still have to complete an online form yourself.
-They check you have everything in order, provide the tourist confirmation/travel voucher and submit on your behalf.
+The agency check you have everything in order, provide the tourist invitation/travel voucher and submit the visa application on your behalf.

-We did not find the paperwork so complex to require this additional charge.
+We did not find the paperwork, so complicated to require this additional charge.
 So we would say no, you don’t need an agency to assist with applying for a Russian Tourist Visa.
 If you were applying for a more complex visa, then, yes this might be advisable.

 Due to the increase in demand for Russian visas, in the UK anyway, visa application processing has been outsourced to an external company (VFS.Global).
 This is a bid to streamline the service and reduce the processing time.
 This may be the case in other countries as well.